 I still wanted something more concrete to show, to prove to others that this works.
 I also wanted to prove something to my students.

 To prove this to my students, I created a test made up of seven questions from each unit.
 I used questions from my reflection and going deeper cards.
-I required students to choose two questions from each unit and give short answers of three sentences or so.
+I required students to choose two of the given questions from each unit and give short answers of three sentences or so.

 I think this is why my students were groaning over choosing only two questions to answer.
 They stayed AFTER classes were over for the day because they had more to say and more to write.
 Students who before struggled to write sentences drier than toast abandoned in the desert were positively poetic and wrote answers that beat with the blood of their hearts.